Zimbra/elastic-stack/README.md

          Country name (2 chars):
          Enter the subject's domain component (DC):
          UID:
-         Enter a dnsName of the subject of the certificate: elastic.barrydegraaff.tk Enter an additional dnsName of the subject of the certificate:
+         Enter a dnsName of the subject of the certificate: elastic.barrydegraaff.nl Enter an additional dnsName of the subject of the certificate:
          Enter a URI of the subject of the certificate:
          Enter the IP address of the subject of the certificate: